 Blog posts are now just as easy, with a responsive creation system accessible to all approved users that lets you see just how your post will look as you write it and allowing you to create beautiful posts using content from video, to images, to feedback forms.

 “Arthub is not just an e-commerce platform, its a fully functioning “digital arts space”, an online gallery for artists, creative businesses and art lovers to interact in.”

-Arthub also provides a central dedicated “arts space” for networking, promotion and e-commerce, an organised and equipped online art group.
-This combined approach means collectors and buyers can easily transition from shop to blog, to get the “full picture” about an artist and their work when browsing and purchasing.
-For artists, it means one place to work, sell and discuss.
-The important thing to remember, is that this is not just an e-commerce platform, not your standard online shopping cart.
-ArtHub will be a fully functioning “digital arts space”, a content driven, online gallery for artists, creative businesses and art lovers to interact in.
+The important thing to remember, is that Arthub is still, not just an e-commerce platform and not your standard online shopping cart.
+ArtHub continues to be a fully functioning “digital arts space”, a content driven, online gallery for artists, creative businesses and art lovers to interact in.

 “Artists are better together.
 Whether it’s affordability of opportunities, division of labour or simply having a louder voice, artists are more successful in numbers.”

 As we’ve said already, these are still small steps for an ambitious platform but developments that we hope will continue to take Arthub forward to offer an inspiring experience for audiences and a powerful tool for artists.